adamchmski/makemore/README.md

 # Makemore
-Makemore is a language model that takes in training data of lines of words and outputs words that are similar
+Makemore is a character level language model that takes in training data of lines of words and outputs words that are similar

 ### Usage
 The following is the most basic way to run the program